Superposition28/TheSimpsonsGame/Readme.md

 [7] init Blender (C#, init.csx)
 gets the blender conversion process ready

+even with flattening
-due to the length of the directory structure i foolishly refuse to remove blender more often fails to locate the files i needed a workaround so i create symbolic links (advanced shortcuts) to each files folder
+due to the length of the directory structure i foolishly refuse to remove blender more often fails to locate the files i needed a workaround so i create symbolic links (advanced shortcuts) to each files folder even this only reduced the reduced number of errors

 Processes .preinstanced files in the nested structure and Generates a 'map' of assets file paths.
 Creates duplicate directory structures for .blend and .glb files based on .preinstanced files.